wardbradt/go-ethereum/MEV_spec_v0_2.md

 A bundle `MUST` contain at least one transaction.
 There is no upper limit for the number of transactions in the bundle, however bundles that exceed the block gas limit will always be rejected.

-A bundle `MAY` include a `proxy coinbase payment`.
+A bundle `MAY` include `eligible coinbase payments`.
 Bundles that do not contain such payments may be discarded when their `bundle adjusted gas price` is compared with other bundles.

 The `maxTimestamp` value `MUST` be greater or equal the `minTimestamp` value.